nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_problems.md

                             <div class="panel-body">
 									<p><b>Always displays this text:</b></p>
 										<ul>
-											<li>Contains items coded as problems within the patients record; Can also contain details on medications linked to problems if available.</li>
+											<li>Contains items coded as problems within the patient’s record; can also contain details on medications linked to problems if available.</li>
 										</ul>
                             </div>
                         </div>